 Modern Language Association 2014

-The CLH is pleased to announce that the panel "Literature, Law and the Possibility of Justice" is scheduled for the MLA Annual Meeting in January 2014.
-Moderated by Dr. Eric Ashley Hairston, the panel will include: Professor Jo Carillo (J.D.) of the UC Hastings School of Law, Professor Peter Jaros (Ph.D.) of Franklin and Marshall University, and Professor Trinyan Mariano (J.D., Ph.D.) of Rutgers University - New Brunswick.
+The CLH is pleased to report the success of its recent presidential theme panel, "Literature, Law and the Possibility of Justice," held as part of the MLA Annual Meeting in January 2014.
+Moderated by Dr. Eric Ashley Hairston, the panel included: Professor Jo Carillo (J.D.) of the UC Hastings School of Law, Professor Peter Jaros (Ph.D.) of Franklin and Marshall University, and Professor Trinyan Mariano (J.D., Ph.D.) of Rutgers University - New Brunswick.
+A publication based on the presentations and robust conversation is now in preparation.

 Carillo - "Legal Noir"